-By applying petroleum jelly or another type of ointment that will protect your dog’s skin, you can avoid having them get an infection from the wound.
+By applying petroleum jelly or another type of ointment that will protect your dog’s skin, you can avoid having them get an infection from the acute wound.

 It is important to keep your dog’s neck clean so they do not get a shock collar infection, provide them with the proper medications, and use natural remedies to help ease their pain.

 Garlic is often used to prevent common type heartworms, but it can help treat bark collar injuries, arrow injury, and Prong collars injuries as well.

 It has antibiotic properties that are effective at treating infections, and it can also help soothe skin irritation.

 However, if you are going to use garlic as a home remedy for treating chronic wounds, then you should only use human garlic and not the dog version as it will be too strong for them – especially with smaller dogs.

 Just like garlic, cayenne pepper is a natural antibiotic and can help soothe skin irritation and excessive pressure sores.

 It will also help with preventing aversive collar wounds from getting infected.

 Cayenne pepper is also suitable for pain relief, but be aware that it will sting if you do not mix some water with it.